woodbri/family-tree-nodejs/README.md

 This is used to hide people in your database that are presumed living unless the user has logged into the system.
 Logged in users can see everything.

-Users are configured with static logins configured in the db/&lt;dbname&gt;/&lt;dbname&gt;.cfg file in the database directory. the sample-db.cfg you copied has a default user "test" with a password "test", CHANGE THIS!, in the auth section of that file.
+Users are configured with static logins configured in the db/&lt;dbname&gt;/&lt;dbname&gt;.js file in the database directory. the sample-db.js you copied has a default user "test" with a password "test", CHANGE THIS!, in the auth section of that file.
 The admin flag is required if you want to allow this user to upload, edit and manage photos associated with your family tree.